Learn about places to volunteer.

 This wonderful organization, Rebuilding Together Long Island, services locations throughout Suffolk County.
 Volunteers are needed to assist in home repairs and modifications to make homes accessible and safe for low income, veterans or physically-challenged seniors.

-Many varied and wonderful volunteer positions are available at the Family Service League at their locations in Huntington, Riverhead and Bay Shore.
-Some of these are tutoring, mentoring, computer literacy, translating and helping children as pre-school aides.
-There is also a need for volunteers to participate in the Ombudsman Program.
+Many varied and wonderful positions are available at the Family Service League at their locations in Huntington, Riverhead and Bay Shore.
+Some of these are tutoring, mentoring, computer literacy, translating, volunteering in the Ombudsmen Program and helping children as pre-school aides.
+The need for volunteers is especially great on Long Island’s East End.

 Mercy Haven’s mission is to acknowledge the dignity and potential of people who are homeless, living with mental illness or living in poverty by providing housing, advocacy, education and life skills development.
 Currently, they are in need of volunteers for “Breakthrough,” 1 12-week homeless outreach and education program.
 Volunteers would serve as mentors (training provided) and help prepare meals for program participants.